 - Have you drawn up a data processing agreement with the (online) survey tool?
 In most cases the (online) survey tool will act as processor, you will act on behalf of UGent as the data controller.
-See the contract portal to request a contract (processing agreement with the survey tool)
+Contact the legal support office of TechTransfer to request a contract (processing agreement with the survey tool)

 - What happens if there is a data breach?
 Will you, as a user, be notified of this within the stipulated time?

 You can find the answer to most of these questions in the privacy statement, the website or other data protection information of the (online) survey tool.